 The U.K. government issued a roadmap on 11 May, but this is effectively only for England as the Scottish, Welsh, and Northern Ireland governments disagree with some of the timelines and reopening protocols.
 Each of the three home countries are/have introduced their own roadmaps.
 The other U.K. countries are not following England and will make their own announcements for each of the home nations.

-Northern Ireland First Minister announced on 25 June that social distancing requirements are to be reduced from two metres to one in a bid to save thousands of companies in Northern Ireland.
-In addition “leisure centres” (these are sports, fitness, aquatics facilities) are allowed to reopen from 7 August, which is almost six weeks later than the revised reopening date in the Republic of Ireland.
-This is significant in that there are no physical borders or any restrictions traveling between Republic and Northern Ireland after the 29 June.
+The Northern Ireland First Minister announced on 25 June that social distancing requirements are to be reduced from 2 metres to 1 in a bid to save thousands of companies in Northern Ireland.
+In addition, “leisure centres” (these are sports, fitness, aquatics facilities) were allowed to reopen from 7 August, which is almost six weeks later than the revised reopening date in the Republic of Ireland.
+This is significant because there are no physical borders or any restrictions travelling between the Republic and Northern Ireland after the 29 June.
 On 14 October, the Northern Ireland government introduced a four-week increase in restrictions, but sport and fitness facilities are allowed to remain open for “individual” activities, which means no indoor group exercise classes will be permitted.

-The U.K. government has outlined the measures for England that will allow outdoor pools to reopen from 11 July and indoor gyms, swimming pools and sports facilities to reopen from 25 July.
+The U.K. government has outlined the measures for England that will allow outdoor pools to reopen from 11 July as well as indoor gyms, swimming pools, and sports facilities to reopen from 25 July.
 Further local restrictions continue to be imposed on sports and fitness clubs from 14 October in the city of Liverpool.
 Only outdoor classes are allowed.
 UK Active, supported by IHRSA, continues to campaign to keep clubs open as essential services.

 The guidance, published by the Department for Digital, Culture, Media and Sport, has been compiled with input from the trade body ukactive, the Sport and Recreation Alliance, Sport England and other sports bodies, and in consultation with Public Health England and the Health and Safety Executive.